-In our last post on TestNG, we’d explained the three unique ways to install the TestNG plugin in Eclipse IDE.
+In our last post on TestNG, we explained the three unique ways to install the TestNG plugin in Eclipse IDE.
 Now the next important item is to learn about the TestNG annotations.

-There are multiple TestNG annotations which you can use for different tasks.
-It is essential to know each of the annotations so that you could apply them correctly while working on a TestNG Selenium Webdriver project.
+There are multiple TestNG annotations that you can use for different tasks.
+It is essential to know each of the annotations so that you can apply them correctly while working on a TestNG Selenium Webdriver project.

 TestNG Annotations For Selenium WebDriver Project

 We’ve already defined the generic concept of annotations in the first paragraph.
-And the TestNG annotations also work on the same lines and control the execution sequence of the test code and test methods.
+The TestNG annotations also work on the same lines and control the execution sequence of the test code and test methods.

 List of TestNG Annotations